 How much should I pay?

-For an ebike that’s suitable for riding both around town and on back-country trail, expect to pay between $2800 and $4500.
-For under $3000 you can buy a suitably equipped bike with a rear-hub motor and thumb-throttle that delivers power on demand.
-For between $3300 and $3500 you can buy a mid-drive ebike that is suitably equipped and will deliver 40-45kms of range on the trail (70kms around town), while for around $4200 you can buy a mid-drive ebike with around 52kms of range on the trail (84kms around town), a high-performance suspension seat post, and beefed up suspension and hydraulic brakes.
+For an ebike that’s suitable for riding both around town and on back-country trail, expect to pay between $3000 and $4500.
+For around $3000 you can buy a suitably equipped bike with a rear-hub motor and thumb-throttle that delivers power on demand.
+For between $3500 and $4500 you can buy a mid-drive ebike that is suitably equipped and will deliver adequate range on trails along with beefed up suspension and hydraulic brakes.